 24. Don’t Forget to Live

 Managing your money can be time-consuming, but it shouldn’t consume your entire life.
 Make sure you are taking time to look away from your budget sheet to see and experience life around you.
+There are plenty of budget-friendly date ideas that you could do yourself or with a friend.
 You shouldn’t beat yourself up for missing a savings goal, or for buying something that wasn’t in your budget.
 As long as you get back on track, it’s okay to treat yourself once in a while.

 Although you may not have learned this information in school, it’s not too late to apply it to your life.
 We could all use some fresh money advice from time to time.
 Increasing your financial literacy is something that will continue to serve you as you get older.
 In time, you will be managing your finances with ease and helping others around you grow in their finances, too.
 Whether you are 24 or 44, it is never too late to increase your knowledge about finance and work towards your financial goals.